Sunshine pop: Proliferation and expansion

 Following the breakthrough of the Mamas & the Papas and the Association in 1966, numerous soft pop acts emerged, including the Cyrkle, Harpers Bizarre, Spanky & Our Gang, and the 5th Dimension.
 According to Unterberger, a vacuum "filled by [a] brigade of sunshine pop acts, mostly from Southern California" followed the dissolution of many of "the foremost good-time folk-pop-rock bands".

-Sunshine pop permeated pop culture of the late 1960s, with Priore offering examples including the Turtles' 1967 Pepsi advertising jingle, an Association soundalike group featured in a scene from the 1969 film The Love God?, and theme songs for the television programs To Tell the Truth and Nanny and the Professor.
+Sunshine pop permeated pop culture of the late 1960s; Priore offered examples including the Turtles' 1967 Pepsi advertising jingle, an Association soundalike group featured in a scene from the 1969 film The Love God?, and theme songs for the television programs To Tell the Truth and Nanny and the Professor.
 The Yellow Balloon and the Parade are further cited by Priore as "[t]wo of the most dedicated sunshine pop acts".
-The former emerged from songwriter-producer Gary Zekley's re-recording of "Yellow Balloon" (1967), a song initially attempted by Dean Torrence of Jan & Dean, while the Parade, formed by producer and Zekley collaborator Jerry Riopelle, achieved a 1967 hit with "Sunshine Girl".
+The former derived from songwriter-producer Gary Zekley's re-recording of "Yellow Balloon" (1967), a song initially attempted by Dean Torrence of Jan & Dean, while the Parade, formed by producer and Zekley collaborator Jerry Riopelle, achieved a 1967 hit with "Sunshine Girl".

 Most sunshine pop acts struggled to achieve sustained commercial success.
 An exception was the 5th Dimension, who performed material penned by Jimmy Webb and Laura Nyro.
 Identified by Stanley as a "soft rock innovator", Webb's "Up, Up and Away" (May 1967) was his first hit for the 5th Dimension, reaching number 7 in the U.S. Folk-rock groups also experienced chart success by integrating material written by external songwriters into their repertoire of covers and originals, including the Sunshine Company, who enjoyed a top 40 hit with Steve Gillette's "Back on the Street Again" (1967).
-Murray cites them, alongside the Yellow Balloon, as exemplifying numerous Los Angeles groups that emerged from collaborations between professional songwriters and local "scenesters" seeking commercial opportunities.
+Murray cites them, alongside the Yellow Balloon, as exemplifying numerous Los Angeles groups that originated from collaborations between professional songwriters and local "scenesters".
 Peter, Paul and Mary’s 1967 single "I Dig Rock and Roll Music" parodied Donovan and the Mamas & the Papas, achieving chart success during the same period.

-While Los Angeles musicians with extensive resources developed ambitious pop records, groups in other regions attempted to replicate the style with more limited means, such as the Free Design in New York.
-In Spain, the style emerged in 1968 through groups such as Pic-Nic, Granada Los Ángeles, and Los Iberos.
+While Los Angeles musicians had extensive resources available to them in their development of large-scale pop records, other regions attempted to replicate the style with more limited means, such as the Free Design in New York.
+In Spain, the style was popular in 1968 through groups such as Pic-Nic, Granada Los Ángeles, and Los Iberos.
 From 1969 through the 1970s, Spanish artists like Los Yetis, Solera, Módulos, Nuevos Horizontes, and Vainica Doble contributed to a proliferation of locally produced soft pop music.